-Iowa Harm Reduction Coalition is a collective of community members, students, and those impacted by drug use working to improve health equity in Iowa communities through mobile outreach, education, research, and advocacy.
+Iowa Harm Reduction Coalition is a 501c3 nonprofit organization and made up of community members, students, and those impacted by drug use.

 To reduce the harms associated with drug use and promote health equity through compassionate, nonjudgmental community services, education, and advocacy.